Depth lower bounds in Stabbing Planes for combinatorial principles: The covering method

 We will need an auxillary definition and lemma.

 \begin{definition} Let $L$ be a cover of $\{0, 1\}^{I}$ for some index set $I$.
-Some subset $L'$ of $L$ is an \emph{essentialisation} of $L$ if $L'$ also covers $\{0, 1\}^{I}$ but no proper subset of it does. \end{definition} \begin{lemma} Let $L$ be a cover of the cube $\{0,1\}^n$ and $L'$ be any essentialisation of $L$.
+Some subset $L'$ of $L$ is an \emph{essentialisation} of $L$ if $L'$ also covers $\{0, 1\}^{I}$ but no proper subset of it does. \end{definition} \begin{lem} Let $L$ be a cover of the cube $\{0,1\}^n$ and $L'$ be any essentialisation of $L$.
 Let $M'$ be the set of variables appearing with nonzero coefficient in $L'$.
-Then $L'$ is an essential cover of $\{0, 1\}^{M'}$. \end{lemma} \begin{proof} \ \begin{itemize} \item[(E1)] Given any point $x \in \{0, 1\}^{M'}$, we can extend it arbitrarily to a point $x' \in \{0, 1\}^{M}$.
+Then $L'$ is an essential cover of $\{0, 1\}^{M'}$. \end{lem} \begin{proof} Let $M=[n]$. \begin{itemize}[align=left] \item[(E1)] Given any point $x \in \{0, 1\}^{M'}$, we can extend it arbitrarily to a point $x' \in \{0, 1\}^{M}$.
 Then there is some $p \in L'$ with $p(x') = 0$ - but $p(x') = p(x)$, as $p$ doesn't mention any variable outside of $M'$.

 \item[(E2)] Similarly to the previous point, this will follow from the fact that if some set $\T$ covers a hypercube $\{0, 1\}^I$, it also covers $\{0, 1\}^{I'}$ for any $I' \supseteq I$.

 Suppose some proper subset $L'' \subset L'$ covers $\{0, 1\}^{M'}$, then it covers $\{0, 1\}^{M}$ - but we picked $L'$ to be a minimal set with this property.